 So, for every 1 cent per litre extra we pay, that's a whopping $4.26 million a year.

-We're calling for the State Government to legislate for real-time fuel pricing in the state.
+After years of campaigning, we are pleased the Tasmanian Government will legislate for real-time fuel price reporting in the state.
 This is similar to FuelCheck in New South Wales.